jasonkylemorse/csci3353/README.md

-Computer Systems
+Object-Oriented Design
 ==================

-This repository contains problem set assignments from CSCI2271 - Computer Systems (Spring 2015).
-More information regarding how the code works, as well as known problems, can be found in each problem set's writeup.
+This repository contains problem set assignments from CSCI3353 - Object-Oriented Design (Fall 2015).

 #####Homework 1 (Refactoring & Basic Design Principles Introduction)
 * The goal of this assignment was to refactor `DiningHallSimulation.java` in such a way that the new code adheres to object-oriented design principles.